-In recent years, there have been no loss claims in Mendon made by FEMA NFIP participants.
-At this time, Mendon has no repetitive loss structures.
+In recent years, there have been 4 loss claims in Northbridge made by FEMA NFIP participants, totaling \$17,775.
+At this time, Northbridge has two repetitive loss structures.
+One of the structures is a single-family home.
+The second is a commercial structure.
 As defined by the National Flood Insurance Program (NFIP), a repetitive loss property is any property which the NFIP has paid two or more flood claims of \$1,000 or more in any given 10-year period since 1978.
 For more information on repetitive losses see www.fema.gov/repetitive-flood-claims-grant-program-fact-sheet.

-Based upon previous data, there is "moderate" probability of localized flooding occurring in Mendon.
+Based upon previous data, there is "Moderate" probability of localized flooding occurring in Northbridge.

-The Town faces a "limited" impact, with 10% to 40% of total town area likely to be affected by a flooding event.
+The Town faces a "minor" impact, with less than 10% of total town area likely to be affected by a flooding event.

-Utilizing the GIS analysis noted above, the total value of the 29 structures in Mendon susceptible to a 100-year flood is approximately \$7,920,500.
+Utilizing the GIS analysis noted above, the total value of the structures on the 606 parcels that are susceptible to a 100-year flood is approximately \$91,488,280.